B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

-We explain in \autoref{sssec:empty branes} why the residue part $Z_{D^2,\text{residue}}$ of the hemisphere partition function correctly captures the Higgs branch contribution of a GLSM brane that flows to a given Higgs branch brane, regardless of grade restriction.
-Let us apply this to (fractional) D0 branes at the intersection $E_i\cap E_j$, which is a $\ZZ_{d_{ij}}$-orbifold point.
-The brane factor is
+We explain around~\eqref{polezerocancellation} why the residue part $Z_{D^2,\text{residue}}$ of the hemisphere partition function correctly captures the Higgs branch contribution of a GLSM brane that reduces to a given Higgs branch brane, regardless of band restriction.
+Let us apply this to fractional D0 branes at the intersection $E_i\cap E_j$, which is a $\ZZ_{d_{ij}}$-orbifold point.\footnote{If $d_{ij}=1$ the brane is a regular D0 brane at a smooth point.} The brane factor is

 where the twist by a Wilson line $\cW(\rho)$ affects the $\ZZ_{d_{ij}}$ charge of the fractional brane.
-Incidentally, this brane can often not be made grade restricted for any choice of~$\rho$.
+Incidentally, this brane can often not be made band-restricted for any choice of~$\rho$.

 The brane's support is compact, thus as explained in \autoref{ssec:regZgeneral} the brane factor cancels enough poles to avoid contour pinching.
 Specifically, the brane factor cancels poles from one-loop determinants of $X_i$ and~$X_j$.
-Notice that there are only $r$ chiral multiplets other than $X_i$ and~$X_j$, which is exactly the rank of the gauge group, so the $r$-fold integral picks up exactly one family of residues, labeled by $J={}^\complement\{i,j\}$ in the notations of~\eqref{ZD2HiggsEK}.
+Notice that there are only $r$ chiral multiplets other than $X_i$ and~$X_j$, which is exactly the rank of the gauge group, so the $r$-fold integral picks up exactly one family of residues, labeled by $J={}^\complement\{i,j\}$ in the notation of~\eqref{ZD2HiggsEK}.
 We find